-Texas-Good-Samaritan-Law The Texas Good Samaritan law is meant to protect witnesses from civil liability in circumstances where they act in good faith by rendering aid for others during a time of an emergency.
+The Texas Good Samaritan law is meant to protect witnesses from civil liability in circumstances where they act in good faith by rendering aid for others during a time of an emergency.

-One of the most common Good Samaritan scenarios occurs when a driver or pedestrian witnesses a car accident and stops to help the person or people injured.
+One of the most common Good Samaritan scenarios occurs when a driver or pedestrian witnesses a Houston car accident lawyer and stops to help the person or people injured.
 Legally, the person who stops to help is considered a “Good Samaritan” by the state of Texas and in some circumstances is protected from being sued for negligence while rendering medical aid.
 The law itself is designed to encourage witnesses and passersby to help others during the time of an emergency, and is common throughout the United States.

 In Texas, the Good Samaritan Law can be found in the Texas Civil Practices & Remedies Code.
 It clearly states that “A person who in good faith administers emergency care at the scene of an emergency or in a hospital is not liable in civil damages for an act performed during the emergency unless the act is willfully or wantonly negligent.”